 Product: The seminar coordinator must submit a program summary that briefly details the seminar participants, meeting dates and topics discussed, presenters, and several quotes from the participants about how this seminar enhanced their learning or Colby experience.
 This summary is due to the Goldfarb Center Assistant Director within one month of the conclusion of the seminar.
 The summary will be included in the Goldfarb Center annual report and may also be used on the GC web site.
 Failure to do so will preclude future grants.

 Deadline: Proposals for the Goldfarb Center Mealtime Seminar Program may be submitted in an ongoing basis throughout the semester.
-Please submit all materials electronically.
+Please submit all materials electronically to email@example.com.
 Proposals will be evaluated as they are received by the Goldfarb Center staff.
 Decisions on each proposal will be made within 2 weeks of receipt.

 Further information: contact Goldfarb Center Associate Director, John Turner, firstname.lastname@example.org.
 Questions regarding the proposed budget should be directed to the Assistant Director, ext.
 5319.